GOOGLE MAPS’S SUMMER 2016 REDESIGN

-In any event, the label changes we see at z11 mark the start of a trend—and as we continue across our remaining eight zooms (z12 through z19), we see a number of other label changes:
+The changes here at z11 mark the start of a trend—and as we continue across our remaining zooms, we see a number of other label changes:

 So with all of the changes, how different is the map now?

-Let’s count the number of label changes on each zoom and plot them:
+Let’s count the number of label changes on each zoom:

-Across all of our San Francisco zooms, 28 labels have been added, while 38 labels have been removed—giving us a total of 66 label changes.
+Across all of our San Francisco zooms, 28 labels have been added, while 38 labels have been removed—giving us a total of 66 changes.

-But our graph above is deceptive: even though there have been 66 changes, only five zooms have a different total than before:
+But even though there have been 66 changes, only five zooms have a different number of labels than before: